AdobeDocs/analytics.en/help/technotes/privacy/faq.md

 +++ **How does Adobe Analytics support access and delete requests for end users (Data Subjects) validated by customers (Data Controllers)?**

-When various Data Privacy rules (GDPR, CCPA) take effect, Adobe Analytics will support processing verified requests submitted by Data Controllers to the Experience Cloud Data Privacy API to enable a more automated process.
-Adobe's Data Privacy API is designed to help process individual rights requests (e.g., access and delete requests) for our customers' data stored across Adobe Experience Cloud solutions.
+When various Data Privacy rules (GDPR, CCPA) take effect, Adobe Analytics will support processing verified requests submitted by Data Controllers to the CX Enterprise Data Privacy API to enable a more automated process.
+Adobe's Data Privacy API is designed to help process individual rights requests (e.g., access and delete requests) for our customers' data stored across Adobe CX Enterprise solutions.
 It is flexible and scales according to the number of data access and delete requests your company receives from Data Subjects.

 Also, the Privacy Service API allows the customer to check the status on how the data access and delete requests that are being fulfilled.
 For more details see [Privacy Service API](https://developer.adobe.com/experience-platform-apis/references/privacy-service/) documentation.